segross/UnrealImGui/README.md

 *Console variables:*

-- **ImGui.InputEnabled** - Allows to enable or disable ImGui input mode.
+- **ImGui.InputEnabled** - Enable or disable ImGui input mode.
 0: disabled (default); 1: enabled, input is routed to ImGui and with a few exceptions is consumed.
 Note: this is going to be supported by a keyboard short-cut, but in the meantime ImGui input can be enabled/disabled using console.
+- **ImGui.DrawMouseCursor** - Whether or not mouse cursor in input mode should be drawn by ImGui.
+0: disabled, hardware cursor will be used (default); 1: enabled, ImGui will take care for drawing mouse cursor.
 - **ImGui.ShowDemo** - Show ImGui demo.
 0: disabled (default); 1: enabled.
 - **ImGui.Debug.Widget** - Show self-debug for the widget that renders ImGui output.
 0: disabled (default); 1: enabled.